Pasindu-Diwakara/pasindu-diwakara/README.md

 ---

-*"Design is not just what it looks like and feels like.
-Design is how it works." — Steve Jobs*
+*"A user interface is like a joke.
+If you have to explain it, it's not that good." — Martin LeBlanc*